 Triggers are certain situations or behaviors that remind you of your ex or the relationship you had with them.
 They invoke different emotions such as worry, fear, anger, longing, etc. Anything that reminds you or connects to the person you are trauma-bonded to can be a trigger for you.
 You may be triggered by a song, a scene in a movie, or something someone says or does.

 It is important to identify your triggers.
 Find supportive ways to decrease the discomfort you feel about them.
 You may have to avoid certain interests or activities for a while.
-As you continue to heal reclaim the interest and activities for yourself.
+As you continue to heal, reclaim the interests and activities for yourself.

 Break the Social Connection

 The trauma bond breaks when you break it.
 Staying friends with your ex on social media (unless they block you)makes it a lot harder to break the trauma bond.
 Even if you are not in contact with your ex like before, watching their social media will make it hard for you to break the trauma bond.
 Lead the charge by blocking your ex.
-Consider unfollowing, and muting any and everyone connected with them.
+Consider unfollowing and muting anyone connected with them.
 It is painful to close off this part of your life.
 Breaking the social connection helps you continue your healing process.

 Do Not Pain Shop